 Tucked away in mountainous northeastern Italy, Trentino Alto-Adige is a unique Italian region in culture and cuisine.
 The alpine region is made up of two separate and distinctive provinces.
-Trentino [mostly Italian Cuisine influence], lies in the south encompassing the city of Trento as well.
-While Alto-Adige, also known as the province of Bolzano [mainly German influence], claims the northern half of the region and shares a border with neighboring Austria.
+Trentino [mostly Italian Cuisine influence] also lies in the south, encompassing the city of Trento.
+Meanwhile, Alto-Adige, also known as the province of Bolzano [mainly German influence], claims the region’s northern half and shares a border with neighboring Austria.
 Formerly, this province was under Austro-Hungarian rule, during which time it was known as South Tyrol or Südtirol; after the First World War, the region was incorporated into Italy.
-Trentino Alto-Adige is technically part of Italy, though both Trento and Bolzano are their self-governing provinces.
-You will find more details on the interesting history of Trentino here.
+Trentino Alto-Adige is technically part of Italy, though Trento and Bolzano are their self-governing provinces.

 Today, these disparate culinary traditions combine to form a robust array of dishes unique to Trentino Alto-Adige.
-For foodies, the region offers typical Italian classics like pasta and pizza enhanced by Austrian-influenced bread, dumplings, hearty stews, schnitzels, apple-laden desserts, a plethora of cheeses, and more.
-On a Private Food & Wine Tour of Trentino, with Cellar Tours, you will visit the region in style, tasting the finest dishes and wines this idyllic region has to offer.
+For foodies, the region offers typical Italian classics like pasta and pizza enhanced by Austrian-influenced bread, dumplings, hearty stews, schnitzels, apple-laden desserts, and many cheeses.

 Its alpine landscape largely influences food in Trentino Alto-Adige.
 Distinct microclimates and varying elevations amidst the mountainous terrain mean a variety of fruits and vegetables can thrive.
 For example, a range of apples grow exceptionally well in South Tyrol’s semi-continental climate and are produced under the Mela Alto Adige PGI.
 Plums are also spectacular in Trentino Alto-Adige, especially a dark purple variety called Susina di Dro.
 Plus, the region grows all types of red and blackberries.